brightbox/docs.brightbox.com/content/guides/cli/create-a-snapshot.md

 ### Create the snapshot

-Snapshots are created using the brightbox-servers snapshot command.
+Snapshots are created using the `brightbox servers` snapshot command.
 Just give it the id of the server you want to snapshot:

-    $ brightbox-servers snapshot srv-gwgk2
+    $ brightbox servers snapshot srv-gwgk2
     Snapshotting server srv-gwgk2

 ### View the snapshot image info